 Multistreaming is a powerful tool.
 One of the main advantages is that you’re able to bring in viewers from two or more different platforms, and you’ll have more eyes on your stream as a result.
 We’ve seen new streamers, brands, businesses, and artists alike all stream to multiple platforms to maximize their viewership.

-In this blog, we will discuss the main benefits of Multistreaming, how to go live on multiple platforms, and how to set it up using Streamlabs OBS and Melon.
+In this blog, we will discuss the main benefits of Multistreaming, how to go live on multiple platforms, and how to set it up using Streamlabs Desktop and Melon.

 What is Multistreaming?